 Life happens and things will get in the way.
-Allow your employees the room to be human and address things that come up unexpectedly without (extreme) repercussions.
-For example, if an employee is struggling to manage their office responsibilities with their family life, work with the individual to find a compromise that allows them to be productive at work without sacrificing life beyond the 9 to 5.
+Employees shouldn’t fear repercussions for taking time to manage other emergencies or responsibilities outside of work.
+For example, if an employee is struggling to balance work with their family life, try to figure out a compromise that allows them to be productive at work without sacrificing their personal life.
 You’ll earn the respect of your employees rather than the reputation of being unaccommodating and unapproachable.
-Not only that, but flexible schedules can help you attract elite candidates; 88% of people would consider a lower-paying job over a higher-paying job if it offered flexible hours.
+Not only that, but flexible schedules can help you attract elite candidates; nearly 50 percent of job seekers said “flexibility and autonomy” are what they want most from an employer.

 Engaged employees invest their full selves into the success of the company, and they deserve your leadership team’s trust.
 Promote transparency and open communication between department heads, management and team members.
 Doing so will create a positive work culture where employees feel heard and valued.
 Consider implementing a recurring internal newsletter to share critical information with the team, and hold a monthly town hall meeting to make company-wide announcements that require more context.

-Humans are social beings that crave interaction — albeit some more than others.
-Nonetheless, having the opportunity to get to know each other outside work will help foster meaningful relationships between employees.
-You can keep it simple by having a Friday happy hour in the office, forming a running club that meets once a week after work or organizing company-wide potlucks during lunch hours.
-Think about the types of events your team would most enjoy when coming up with new company culture ideas.
+Humans are social beings that crave interaction.
+Create an opportunity to get to know each other at work and outside of work to foster meaningful relationships between employees.
+You can keep it simple by having a hybrid Friday happy hour in the office while simultaneously offering remote workers an online presence at the party.
+Think about the types of events your team would most enjoy when coming up with new work culture ideas.

 If you’ve set aside time to meet with an employee individually, do your best to honor that meeting, especially if something else comes up.
 Doing so will show you value and respect the individual’s time, and care about what they have to say.

-Having an engaged workforce will help propel your company forward on its path to success, while disengaged employees will actively get in the way.
-There’s a key difference between employees who are not engaged and those who are disengaged, the latter being a source of pervasive toxicity within the organization.
+Having an engaged workforce will help propel your company forward on its path to success, while disengaged employees will slow down progress.
 If you notice individuals who are counterproductive to your team’s success, pull them aside to discuss their behavior.
 If nothing improves after making an effort to positively address the situation, it is time to part ways and help them find another position more suited for their needs and goals.
 Sometimes disengaged employees are stuck in a rut professionally and just need a little support to get back on their feet.

 Skill building is an important part of a positive work experience.
 Allow employees to pursue their passions, both in and outside of the office, and encourage information sharing between colleagues.
 This exchange of knowledge will lead to improved employee relationships, collaboration and camaraderie.

-Managers have a massive impact on their employees’ engagement and performance.
-In fact, 94% of employees with great managers report being more passionate about their work.
-On the other end of the spectrum, 77% of employees with bad managers hope to leave their current jobs.
+Managers directly impact employee engagement and performance.
+In fact, 81 percent of employees who consider their work culture to be “poor” have seen a manager allow others in the workplace “to get away with bad behavior.”
+At the same time, close to 90 percent say “their manager contributes to setting their work team environment.”
 Managers interact with their direct reports most frequently, so it’s vital to make sure those individuals who are leading a team are doing so with conviction and in accordance with your core values.